honeycombio/refinery/config.md

 ### `ActivationLevel`

-ActivationLevel is the stress_level (from 0-100) at which Stress Relief is triggered.
+ActivationLevel is the `stress_level` (from 0-100) at which Stress Relief is triggered.

-Sets the stress_level (from 0-100) at which Stress Relief is triggered.
+This value must be greater than `DeactivationLevel` and should be high enough that it is not reached in normal operation.

 - Eligible for live reload.
 - Type: `percentage`